Install Debian Bookworm with encrypted Root-on-ZFS

 [ 0.301784] Registered efivars operations

-Wired (ethernet) interfaces are configured for auto-detection and to use DHCP to retrieve an IP address.
+By default, wired (ethernet) interfaces are configured for auto-detection and use DHCP.

 Debian's network interfaces are configured in /etc/network/interfaces and controlled by the ifup and ifdown commands.